Jahlil Beats

-Orlando Jahlil Tucker (born February 8, 1988), better known by his stage name Jahlil Beats, is an American hip hop producer.
-He is currently signed to Jay Z's Roc Nation.
-He has produced for artists such as Puff Daddy, Lil Wayne, Fabolous, Meek Mill, Chris Brown, Tyga, Rick Ross, Ace Hood, Bobby Shmurda, T.I., and 50 Cent among others.
+Orlando Jahlil Tucker (born February 8, 1988), better known by his stage name Jahlil Beats, is an American hip hop record producer.
+He has produced for artists such as Lil Wayne, Fabolous, Meek Mill, Chris Brown, Tyga, Rick Ross, Ace Hood, Bobby Shmurda, T.I., and 50 Cent, among others.

 He is best known for producing Meek Mill's "Ima Boss" and "Burn", and Lloyd Banks' "Jackpot", which was more famously used by Bobby Shmurda's "Hot Nigga".

 Early life

-Jahlil Beats was born in Chester, Pennsylvania.
+Orlando Jahlil Tucker was born in Chester, Pennsylvania.
 At the age of 12, he started learning audio engineering concepts, and building a passion for music under the guidance of his father (who was in a band) and cousin.
-By age fifteen he taught his brother, Anthony Tucker The Beat Bully how to produce music and they began making beats together.
-In high school they would give their beats out to friends to rap over.
-Jahlil would then go on to college before losing his financial aid and having to drop out.
+By age 15, he taught his brother, Anthony (The Beat Bully) how to produce music and they began making beats together.
+In high school, they gave their beats to friends for them to rap over.
+Tucker then attended college, but due to him losing his financial aid, he dropped out.